Affidavit of Heirship in Texas

 It may also be used to transfer title to a car or other motor vehicle owned by the deceased.

 Where should an affidavit of heirship be filed?

 It must be filed with the county clerk in the county where the real property is located.
 It will need to be filed in several counties if the deceased owned property in more than one county.

-When must it be filed
+When should it be filed?

 It should be filed as soon as possible after the owner dies.
 If you wait too long, it may be difficult to obtain information needed to complete the document and to find witnesses to sign it.

-It must be filed before the heirs transfer property owned by the deceased.
+The Affidavit of Heirship must be filed before the heirs transfer property owned by the deceased.